 Brain damage theory debunked!

-Researchers in France conducted a cognitive study on whether migraine sufferers were more likely than non-migraine sufferers to have brain damage later on in life.
-The researchers found that there was nothing to suggest that those suffering from migraines were more likely to suffer brain damage (1).
+Researchers in France conducted a study to find out whether migraine sufferers were more likely to have brain damage later on in life.
+The researchers found no evidence to suggest that those suffering from migraines were more likely to suffer brain damage (1).

 The new study was conducted to find out whether those lesions could mean lower cognitive abilities.
-Psychological tests were performed for each individual in the study and they included: visual retention tests, facial recognition tests, memory tests, as well as a word fluency tests.
-However, researchers found no link to suggest that these abrasions lead to lower cognitive abilities.
+However, researchers found no link to suggest that these abrasions lead to lower cognitive function.

-The study corroborates earlier research which showed that there was a strong association between migraines and deep white mater hyperintensity.
-White matter hyperintensity describes a condition where there has been some of more serious injury to the axons.
-The new study will also help researchers focus on non-migraine headaches and certain medical conditions related to older people.
+The study validates earlier work, which showed that there was a strong association between migraines and deep white mater hyperintensity.
+White matter hyperintensity describes a condition where there has been more serious injury to the axons.
+This new study will also help researchers focus on non-migraine headaches and certain medical conditions related to older people.

 2. www.ucop.edu, “White Matter Matters”, http://www.ucop.edu/sciencetoday/article/16621